clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Edit builder.conf
 =================

-To configure the mixer tool, edit the :file:`builder.conf` as needed.
+The :file:`builder.conf` file is used to configure the mixer tool.

-The file :file:`builder.conf` is read automatically from the current workspace directory.
+:file:`builder.conf` is read automatically from the current workspace directory.
 Use the *--config* flag during initialization to specify an alternate path to the file as needed.

-The :file:`builder.conf` file has different sections, for example:
+:file:`builder.conf` has different sections.
+For example:

 * The `[Builder]` section provides the mixer tools with the required configuration options.
 This section defines the path where the generated